Temporary Protected Status vs DACA: Key Facts Eligible Individuals Should Know

 5.1.
 Eligibility for TPS

-To qualify for TPS, applicants must meet several key criteria, which typically include:
+To qualify for TPS, applicants must satisfy several critical criteria, including:

-- Continuous physical presence in the U.S.: Individuals must demonstrate that they have been continuously physically present in the United States since the date specified by the Secretary of Homeland Security.
-This means that any significant absences could jeopardize their eligibility.
+- Continuous physical presence in the U.S.: Applicants must demonstrate uninterrupted physical presence in the United States since the date specified in the TPS designation.
+This requirement means that any prolonged absences, even for emergencies, can jeopardize eligibility unless exceptions apply.

 5.2.
 Eligibility for DACA

-- Have arrived in the U.S. before age 16: This criterion ensures that DACA is aimed at individuals who have grown up in the U.S. and consider it their home.
+- Arrival in the U.S. before age 16: This ensures that DACA recipients are individuals who have spent a significant portion of their formative years in the United States, often attending school and integrating into American society.

 6. Application Process for TPS and DACA